So You Want to Learn Astrology

 Where the Sun Rises

-We refer to the original horoscopic astrology as Hellenistic astrology because it was practiced by people who wrote in Ancient Greek (the scholarly language of the time around Alexandria, Egypt and the Mediterranean).
-Texts quickly also appeared in Latin, Pahlavi, and Sanskrit, but even in these other languages, the early system is called Hellenistic astrology.
-The system spread to India (see Yavanajataka) where a sophisticated omen astrology had existed for thousands of years and transformed their astrology (eventually into the Indian horoscopic tradition of Jyotish).
+We refer to the original horoscopic astrology as Hellenistic astrology because it was practiced by people who wrote in Ancient Greek.
+Ancient Greek was the scholarly language of the time around Alexandria, Egypt and the Mediterranean due to the prior conquests of Alexander the Great.
+Texts quickly also appeared in other languages, especially Latin (and later Pahlavi and Sanskrit).
+However, even in these other languages, the early system is called Hellenistic astrology.

 A Rich Body of Text